-Facilities: Meals are served in the thatched, open-sided dining room, overlooking the river, where you may meet Yolanda, the parrot.
+Facilities: Meals are served in the thatched, open-sided dining room, overlooking the river.
 Food is predominantly vegetarian, but is sometimes supplemented by chicken and fish.
 The bar offers a range of alcoholic and soft drinks and there is a viewing deck.
 There is a conference room and videos about the Amazon for you to watch.
 The gift shop sells local handicrafts, T-shirts, caps and various souvenirs.
 The lodge provides Wellington boots and ponchos for your forest exploration.
 Electricity is supplied by solar power for guest rooms and communal areas.
 Water comes from a natural spring and is purified and is safe to drink.

 Dining: Meals are eaten at separate tables.

 Children: Children of all ages are welcome, but there will be age limits on certain activities.
 Special activities can be arranged for children.